Essential nutrients for healthy skin

 2. Aim for a daily diet that includes:

 Pure water – drink six to eight glasses every day.
-Colourful fruit & vegetables – five servings that include red/orange/yellow vegetables and fruits, purple foods, green foods, 'seed' foods such as peas or broccoli, onions, leeks and garlic.
+Colourful fruit & vegetables – five servings that include red/orange/yellow vegetables and fruits, purple foods, green foods, ‘seed’ foods such as peas or broccoli, onions, leeks and garlic.
 Fresh seeds – a tablespoon a day, for example pumpkin, sunflower, sesame or ground hemp/linseed.
-Cold-pressed seed oils - a tablespoon, for example with salads, drizzled over vegetables or added to a smoothie.
-Vegetable sources of protein – enjoy foods such as soya, beans, lentils and sprouted seeds.
+Cold-pressed seed oils – a tablespoon, for example with salads, drizzled over vegetables or added to a smoothie.
+Vegetable sources of Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… – enjoy foods such as soya, beans, lentils and sprouted seeds.
 Fibre-rich foods – rather than white refined foods, enjoy whole grains, root vegetables, lentils and beans.
-Natural yoghurt – choose low fat, live and organic
+Natural yoghurt – choose low There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to…, live and organic

 3. Limit your intake of: